alfabank/ncache/readme.md

 ### .get(key)
 Return value by key.
 If absent or rotten returns `null`.

+### remove(key)
+Remove value from storage by given key.
+If end with '*' will remove all key-values starts with key.

 ### .set(key, value, lifetime) | .set(data)
 Function for cache values.